 With all the buzz around strategy, and the lack of clarity and simplicity for what Strategy actually IS, I did a lot of research several years ago and produced my own model:

 What I discovered is almost universal confusion of what is tactical and strategic.
-The reason is simple, strategy is hard– really, really hard.
-Tactics are not easy but lots of folks can take a more limited and more focused approach to produce tactical advantages, and in turn they call this strategy.
+The reason is simple, strategy is hard–, really, really hard.
+You can take a more limited and more focused approach to produce tactical advantages, and in turn many refer to a tactical advantage as a strategy.
 Here is an oversimplification:

 - Tactics – execution steps which provide short term wins (short term competitive advantage)

-Looked at another way, tactics are more like operational effectiveness.
-This is how well you execute in a given area or context.
+Tactics are often related to operational effectiveness, or, how well you execute in a given area or context.
+You gain an advantage for a period of time but your improvements (tactics) can be reproduced by competitors.
 Strategy is more directly related to market strength.
-How well you engage, penetrate, and hold markets in comparison to your competitors.
+How well you engage, penetrate, and hold markets compared to your competitors.

-For an illustration of tactics vs. strategy, Wayne Gretzky said it best: “I skate to where the puck is gonna be, not where it has been.”
+For an illustration of tactics vs. strategy, hockey player Wayne Gretzky said: “I skate to where the puck is gonna be, not where it has been.”
 Most hockey players ran to the puck where it was in play, just in time to see it passed to another player.
 Gretzky would go to where the puck was going to be and was prepared for the puck when it arrived.

 Do You Have an IT Strategy?

-First let me be candid, at the risk of offending my CIO and CTO friends at some pretty large companies, I’m not sure there is a genuine “IT Strategy.”
-Unless you are in a Technology business I don’t think the term applies.
+At the risk of offending my CIO and CTO friends at some pretty large companies, I’m not sure there is a genuine “IT Strategy.”
+Unless you are in a Technology business, I don’t think the term applies.

-What do I mean by all this?
 If your IT organization is able to engage, penetrate, and hold the “internal IT market” within your enterprise, you might have an “IT Strategy.”
 Like any marketspace, if you are doing this through monopoly power, then you are not strategic but relying on enterprise enforcement to ensure your monopoly position.
-It is only a matter of time, or changing directors, that this monopoly will be broken up.
+It is only a matter of time, or changing leadership, that this monopoly will be broken up.
 Business units across various enterprises are taking their own budgets and bypassing the “IT monopoly” through BYOD (Bring Your Own Device), Cloud, etc.

-If you are not operating in a monopoly environment, the way to engage, penetrate, and hold the IT organization’s “market” is to deliver real, lasting, and hard to duplicate value to the greater enterprise.
+If you are not operating in a monopoly environment, the way to engage, penetrate, and hold the IT organization’s “market” is to deliver lasting, and hard to duplicate value, to the greater enterprise.